korn3lie/korn3lie/README.md

-- 👋 Hi, if you are an HR: please don't judge me by my GitHub, most my recent work is on company's code repository.
+- 👋 Hi, if you are an HR: please don't judge me by my GitHub, most of my recent work is on company's code repository.

 <!---
 korn3lie/korn3lie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.